-I was stunned by the heat of his body, the heat absolutely emanating from his still beet-skinned body, burning my hands, burning the skin on my palms, his own self a fireball.
+I was shocked by the heat of his body, the heat absolutely emanating from his still beet-skinned body, burning my hands, burning the skin on my palms, his own self a fireball.
 I can look at my hands just now and feel exactly what I felt that night, how scorched, how branded, how I knew then, with certainty, that he was me even after he’d exited my body.
 Some people call the essence of a person their soul, but he was a whole being of newly-born electricity, lightning in a body.

-But I will turn not to salt, instead to ash.
-No spontaneous combustion, but self-immolation fired by guilt.
-The route has become clear.
-Now there is bravery to be called upon, and gasoline to buy.
-Whether I drink it or douse myself in its pungent perfume is a matter of the moment.
-Certainly as the woman who birthed this child, there was something I could have, should have, might have done differently that would have changed the course of his history.
+But I will not turn to salt, instead to ash.
+While some saints calmly set themselves aflame in the name of faith, St. Catherine and other such mystics were said to be “devoured by an unassuageable fever for suffering.”1 My self-immolation will be fired not by gasoline but by inextinguishable guilt.
+As the mother who birthed this child, there was surely something I could have, should have, might have done differently that would have changed the course of his history.
 Absolution will never be mine.
-No phoenix, but my ashes will take flight on the wind.
+No phoenix, my ashes will take flight on the wind.

 “Be who God meant you to be and you will set the world on fire.” ― St. Catherine of Sienna, patron saint of fire prevention